 I’m rolling one of my balls of gumpaste into a cone, then dusting my fingers with a little cornflour/cornstarch.
 I’m flattening it out around the thick end of the cone, and I have the start of the shape of my blossom.
 Refer to Video at 04:08

 Using the handle end of a fine paintbrush (or a smoothed cocktail stick), I’m rolling out the flat edge of the cone until it’s quite thin.
 This process is called making a “Mexican Hat.”
 Refer to Video at 04:26

-Depending on the temperature of your kitchen if it’s cool (not cold) then the gumpaste is easy to work with.
-But, if the kitchen is quite warm then the gumpaste will be softer and you may need slightly more cornflour/cornstarch to make it workable.
+Depending on your kitchen’s temperature, if it’s cool (not cold), then the gumpaste is easy to work with.
+But, if the kitchen is quite warm, then the gumpaste will be softer, and you may need more cornflour/cornstarch to make it workable.

 However, try not to use too much cornflour/cornstarch with your gumpaste because it will dry out and be difficult to work with.
 If it’s too sticky, wrap it tightly and put it in the fridge for a few minutes to cool down.

-For this blossom I’m using the smallest of a set of five-petal blossom cutters that I used for the Open Rose in Video 4.
+For this blossom, I’m using the smallest petal of a set of five-petal blossom cutters that I used for the Open Rose in Video 4.
 Refer to Video at 05:02

-There is a link at the top of this post for the Resource Guide which will give you information about the cutters, tools and materials used to make these flowers and leaves.
+There is a link at the top of this post for the Resource Guide, giving you information about the cutters, tools, and materials used to make these flowers and leaves.